sunnyraj5555/GraphRAG-End-to-End-Implementation-AzureOpenAI/README.md

 4. **Creating the Deployments of LLM Model and Embedding Model in Azure OpenAI:**

-    - For embedding, the model is `text-embedding-small`
+    - For embedding, the model is `text-embedding-3-small`
     - For LLM model, recommended is `GPT-4o`.
     After creating the deployments, you need to make some changes in the `settings.yaml` file.